thquinn/IsochronDrafter/README.md

 Well, a lot of stuff.
 For starters:
 * Slow image downloading
 * Little to no error handling when parsing set files, loading images, etc.
+* Graphical glitches galore

 ## Coming Eventually
-* Graphical bug fixes
 * More error handling
 * More info about table order, who has how many packs during drafts
-* Resizable windows
 * Better image downloading

 ## How to Use
 * Install the included Magic Set Editor script.
 (Put the magic-isochrondrafter.mse-export-template folder into the data folder of your MSE install.)
 * Export your set from Magic Set Editor using the script.
 (File->Export->HTML...->Isochron Drafter Exporter)
-* Export card images from your set -- filename must be "<cardname>.full.jpg".
+* Export card images from your set -- filename must be "cardname.full.jpg".
 * Upload the card images from your set somewhere.
 * In Isochron Drafter, start a server.
 Browse to the exported set file and enter the remote image directory.
 * Have everyone connect to the IP you're hosting the server on.
 (Make sure port 10024 is forwarded if you have connection issues.)